za3k/text-multiedit/README.md

 	[x] Add a way to listen for a list of In-Channels to be ready [x] Out-Channels
-	[x] Write them (file-backed, writes a specific type) [ ] Terminal resizing
-    [x] Listen for terminal resize
-    [ ] Detect the terminal size -- requires C, punt this (see: https://github.com/cryptosense/terminal_size/blob/master/src/terminal_size_stubs.c)
-    [ ] Change the terminal size
-[x] Write a real server, but that sends back simple dummy data and assumes there's one connection at a time [x] Write the real client logic
+	[x] Write them (file-backed, writes a specific type) [x] Write a real server, but that sends back simple dummy data and assumes there's one connection at a time [x] Write the real client logic
 	[x] Listen to first of (network, keyboard, SIGWINCH) using In-Channels [x] Add keyboard locking/unlocking, Don't listen to keyboard while locked [ ] Write the real server logic
     [x] Support multiple connections
-    [ ] Send messages to all users, not just one
 	[x] Stand-alone mode: Pass in a condition variable to the server, which is triggered when the user is ready [x] Make sure the server PRINTS AN ERROR MESSAGE if it crashes with an exception--this appears to not be the default!
 Ex: Sys.remove "non-existent file"
+    [x] Send messages to all users, not just one
-	[ ] Add document setup messages when a user connects [ ] Support multiple documents
-	[ ] Add file load+save
+	[ ] Add document setup messages when a user connects [ ] Have a dictionary of documents -- look up or create one on demand [ ] Add file load+save
 	[ ] Add message queues for each user
+[ ] Terminal resizing
+    [x] Listen for terminal resize
+    [ ] Detect the terminal size -- requires C, punt this (see: https://github.com/cryptosense/terminal_size/blob/master/src/terminal_size_stubs.c)
+    [ ] Change the terminal size
 [ ] Add a "colored string" type to simplify display + padding logic [ ] Refactor pos/line/sline logic
 	- Move pos/line/sline logic into a separate module.